tydingsl/professional-experience/1.trainee/nodeAppArchitecture.md

 The other purpose of the repo is training and learning.
 Without worrying about specific application details (Do we store the student's minor?), you can concentrate on how the code is organized to handle requestions, manipulate data, and generate responses.

-The repo's README file contains instructions for how to set up a c9 work environment that runs the sample app.

-To complete your training and earn your promotion to IS Specialist, you and your teammates must follow those instructions, then apply your training to implement a new feature in the template app.
+To complete your training and earn your promotion to IS Specialist, you and your teammates must apply your training to implement a new feature in the template app.
 Management will provide you with specific details.